 The second reaction (below) is quite different.
 Phenylephrine contains two different hydroxyl (OH) groups, as shown in the blue and green circles.
 But the hydroxyl group in the blue circle (called a phenolic group) is chemically unreactive.
 So if you react phenylephrine with phosphorous and iodine it only the OH in the green circle is affected.
 The product of this reaction is 3-(2-aminopropyl)phenol, (aka gepefrin), which is a mediocre blood pressure drug sold in Europe.
 It won't make you high.

-So, did removing Sudafed from the shelves of pharmacies accomplish anything except increase sales of Kleenex?
-Not much, since we organic chemists are a nothing if not creative.
+So, did removing Sudafed from the shelves of pharmacies accomplish anything?
+Not much, since we organic chemists are nothing if not creative.
 In the absence of pseudoephedrine, all that was needed was another method, and Walter White found one, which is far superior to the first.
-It is called a reductive amination, and, unlike the phosphorous iodine mess, it is clean and very easy.
+It is called reductive amination, and, unlike the phosphorous iodine mess, it is clean and very easy.
 Here is the reaction:

 The "P2P" synthesis of meth.
 A piece of chemical cake.